elastos/Elastos.Wiki/docs/4.tutorials/ui/frontend.md

 ## Step 1: Clone the Starter Files

-First, go to the nft-minter-tutorial github repository to get the starter files for this project.
+First, go to the [nft-minter-tutorial Github repository](https://github.com/racollette/nft-minter-tutorial) to get the starter files for this project.
 Clone this repository into your local environment.

 :::tip Github: Clone Repository
 Don't know how to clone a repository?
 Check out this guide from Github.